vertretungsplanme/substitution-schedule-parser/README.md

 *WebUntis* is currently not supported.
 It should theoretically be possible to implement a corresponding parser, but keep in mind that polling its API too often (more than once an hour) is [prohibited](http://www.grupet.at/phpBB3/viewtopic.php?f=2&t=5643#p15568).

 Depending on the type of software, different options need to be supplied in `SubstitutionScheduleData.setData()`.
-There is no documentation about this yet (see issue #2).
+Documentation about these parameters can be found on each parser's page in the [Javadoc](https://www.javadoc.io/doc/me.vertretungsplan/parser).

 ## License
 This library is licensed under the [Mozilla Public License, Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).